EvansNjogu/GloVe/README.md

 # Sentiment Analysis with GloVe and LSTM

-This task implements a sentiment analysis model using GloVe word embeddings and LSTM.
+This task implements a sentiment analysis model using GloVe word embeddings & LSTM.
 The dataset used is the IMDB Movie Reviews Dataset, which contains labeled text data (positive/negative sentiment).
 The project includes preprocessing, feature extraction using GloVe and building a deep learning model with TensorFlow/Keras to classify sentiments.

 ## Overview